 Welcome to UNI Physics!
 The Physics Department offers students the attention and encouragement typical of a small liberal arts college, yet the department also provides the resources found in much larger research universities.
 Physics offers students an individual path to an exciting professional career in math and science.
 The beginning salaries of our graduates are quite high, ranging from $45,000 to $62,000 over the last six years.

-About 40% of our students are in the “3-2” Applied Physics program, which allows them to earn two degrees: a BS in Applied Physics from UNI and a BS in Engineering from Iowa State or Iowa.
-Over the last ten years, 100% of our “3-2” students have successfully completed the program, and now have two degrees (making them more employable than other newly minted engineers!).
+About 40% of our students are in the “3-2” dual-degree program, which allows them to earn a BS in Applied Physics from UNI and a BS in Engineering from Iowa State or Iowa in 5-6 years.
+Over the last ten years, 100% of our “3-2” students have successfully completed the program, and now have two degrees, making them more employable than other newly minted engineers.
 Most are employed in Iowa at companies like John Deere and in engineering firms.

 Students who wish to teach high school physics and physical science will learn "best practices" in our physics teaching program.
-This program is ranked in the top 10 of all programs in the US.
 Our physics teaching graduates regularly receive multiple job offers from school districts in Iowa and across the nation.

 I invite you to look through the UNI Physics website, and find out more about physics student activities and scholarships that are offered for incoming students.
 Do not hesitate to contact us if you have any questions.